setinski/Sieving-For-Codes/README.md

 To build the siveisd library for $n
 <pre translate="no" dir="ltr" is-upgraded="">make sieveisdlib LENGTH=$n
 </pre>
-where $n is the code length.
-If no parameters are provided, $n = 256.
+where n is the code length.
+If no parameters are provided, n = 256.

 ## Run the experiments